 When you submit a manifest to the https://github.com/microsoft/winget-pkgs repository on GitHub, your manifest will be automatically validated and evaluated for the safety of the Windows ecosystem.
 Manifests may also be reviewed manually.

-For more information about the validation process, see Windows Package Manager validation process.
+For more information about the validation process, see the validation process section below.

 How to submit your manifest